greenbone/docs/src/22.4/kali/troubleshooting.md

 ### ERROR: No postgresql version uses the port 5432.

-Greenbone CE requires a PostgreSQL connection on port 5432.
+Greenbone Community Edition requires a PostgreSQL connection on port 5432.
 [See instructions here](#2-configure-the-postgresql-port) to change the PostgreSQL port.